solana-foundation/developer-content/content/courses/native-onchain-development/paging-ordering-filtering-data-frontend.md

   }
 ```

-With that in place, let’s update the code in `MovieList` to call this properly.
+With that in place, let's update the code in `MovieList` to call this properly.

 First, add `const [search, setSearch] = useState('')` near the other `useState`
 calls.
 Then update the call to `MovieCoordinator.fetchPage` in the `useEffect`